 • Likewise, we can prepare this cake with almost any fruit (pears, apples, strawberries, berries...) and, especially, with stone fruit (apricots, nectarines, plums, etc.), both canned and fresh.

-• In the same way, we can choose to use a conventional round mold for this type of cake (about 23-25 cm Ø max. for these quantities) or even prepare it in the form of individual tartlets .
+• In the same way, we can choose to use a conventional round mold for this type of cakes (about 23-25 cm Ø max. for these quantities) or even prepare it in the form of individual tartlets .

 Pink